 God has used many influences to shape me.
 Early on, there were my parents and youth leaders.
 On the ship, there were godly mentors and the many opportunities I had to preach in churches and at events.
 Over several years, God used the godly professors at Multnomah Biblical Seminary to shape my thinking, my heart and my philosophy of ministry.
 When we rejoined OM in 2004 I enjoyed and benefited from interaction with George Verwer, the founder of OM.
 I was also privileged to study under and interact with Haddon Robinson at Gordon-Conwell Theological Seminary (the DMin was completed at the end of 2007).
 Haddon was an inspiration on many levels, as well as the best teacher of homiletics (preaching).

 My life’s passion is to faithfully serve the Lord by equipping others for Biblical ministry.
 I love to study the Word and then preach the Word.
 I believe the Bible is exciting and relevant, so in my preaching I seek to motivate others to study it for themselves.
 I believe Biblical ministry occurs in the context of relationships, so I prioritize opportunities to be mentored and to mentor others.
 I believe people live what they love, so I seek to ignite the hearts of those I teach.

-The greatest human privilege the Lord has given me in life is to be the husband of Melanie, and the Daddy of my children.
+The greatest human privilege the Lord has given me in life is to be the husband of Melanie, and the Dad of my six children.
 So we are very careful about our ministry schedule.
 Our priority is ministry within the family, so that all my ministry beyond the home is an overflow of a strong family life.
 Whenever possible, we like to travel together, and I enjoy sometimes taking some of the children with me on short ministry outings!

 - A growing love for Jesus